 The continued professional / practitioner development modules are accredited by the University of Pretoria.
 There is a small additional fee for the certificates which is not required if university accreditation is not what the learner wants.
-For those who seek certification 4 modules (and two free online modules) will give learners 6 UP accredited short course certificates at a small fee for each course.
+For those who seek certification, 4 modules (and two free online modules) will give learners 6 UP accredited short course certificates at a small additional fee for each course.

 University accredited training

 In addition to university accreditation the following Continued Professional Development points are the pre-calculated approximate points acknowledged by professional associations.

 - CPSC (Council for Pastoral and Spiritual Counsellors): Approximate 12-15 points

 - SignoPro (Interdisciplinary / Voluntary Professional Association/Body): 9 points.*

 - We have had significant interest for the programmes to be registered with various professional bodies.
 Other professional bodies will be approached:

 * For SignoPro points are allocated in each category in which the person is registered, provided the participant can indicate why a particular theme is relevant to those categories.
 Example: If you’re registered in the coaching and counselling categories then you will have earned 18 points.
 More about Signo CPD here.